Xilef12000/Laser-Parkour/README.md

 9. upload the sketch to your esp32
 	**!!!IMPORTANT: to upload the sketch disconnect any wires from the TX and RX pins!!!**
 10. reconnect the RX and TX pins correctly
+11. **NEW: upload the files from the folder "web-page" to the SD-Card, and put in in the ESP32**
-11. restart the esp32 and Arduino by disconnecting both from the power-supply/USB-Port and then reconnecting them
+12. restart the esp32 and Arduino by disconnecting both from the power-supply/USB-Port and then reconnecting them
-12. connect to the Hotspot of the esp32
+13. connect to the Hotspot of the esp32
-13. open the webpage http://192.168.1.1 for the name-input-page or the webpage http://192.168.1.1/table for only the Top-10 table
+14. open the webpage http://192.168.1.1 for the name-input-page or the webpage http://192.168.1.1/table for only the Top-10 table
-14. use the Laser-Parkour...
+15. use the Laser-Parkour...

 # Current version: pre-4.0:
+- loads files from SD-Card
 - photo-diodes are connected in series
 - top-list in web-interface
 - name input via web-interface